devleaks/cockpitdecks-docs/docs/Cockpit.md

 ```

 ## Attributes
 The parameters apply to all decks for the given aircraft.
+Each individual deck will have the possibility to redefine these values if necessary.

 ### aircraft

 Optional information.
 The name of the aircraft for this set of deck.

 ### cockpit-color

 Color for the cockpit.
 This color is used as the default background color for icons.
 ### cockpit-texture

 Name of a image file (JPEG or PNG) that will be used as the (default) background of icons.
 The `cockpit-texture` file will be searched at different places depending on where it is specified.
 The `cockpit-texture` file can be specified at the Cockpit, Deck, Page, or Button level.
 Cockpit-level default textures will be seached in the following folders (in that order):

 - `resources`
 - `resources/icons`

 If the AIRCRAFT is specified, Cockpit-level textures and all other levels textures will be searched in the following folders:

 - `AIRCRAFT/resource`
 - `AIRCRAFT/icons`
-If a texture is not found at a lower level, the texture of the level above is used.

 If no texture is found, a uniform `cockpit-color` icon is used.
 ### default-wallpaper-logo

 Name of image file, located in the `resource` folder, to be loaded when the deck is not used.

 ### default-*

 Name of default values of several parameters, defined at the aircraft-level.
 These values will be used for all missing values.
 They can be raffined at Layout and Page level if necessary.
 If no aircraft-level global parameter values are not provided, Cockpitdecks will use its own internal default values.
 ### decks

 A list of deck structure, one per [[Deck|deck]].

 Yaml allow for other attributes in the file.
 They are ignored by Cockpitdecks.
 You may include other attributes like aircraft name, ICAO code, descriptions, notes, even change log of your file.